BaSys-PC1/controlcomponent/README.md

 This SDK contains server- and client-side software modules for implementing and interacting with Control Components.
  - The [_core_](modules/core) module provides the main API for implementing Control Components.
+ - The [_camunda_](modules/camunda) module provides a core extension for BMPN-based Group Components.
  - The [_server_](modules/server) module implements the OPC-UA server, its information model as well as AAS submodels for Control Components.
 As a CC developer, you don't need to touch this.
  - The [_spring_](modules/spring) module provides a Spring Boot integration layer that a CC developer should use in a concret CC implementation.
  - The [_example_](modules/example) module implements an example CC by means of the aforementioned modules.